 As a battle-weary solo parent, I longed for one, just one peaceful night’s sleep.
 Between bedtime skirmishes and their nocturnal light and noise bombardment diversions, they wore me down until I caved in to their demands.
 “I need peace and quiet.
 You can have anything that you want!
 Just let me sleep!”
 The CIA makes a great point: Enhanced interrogation forces the interrogated to shout, “I give!
 I give up!”

 When the CIA forced detainees to listen to rap artist Eminem’s Slim Shady album and they became frantic, I laughed.
 Hello!
 Welcome to the world of parenting American tweens and teens.
 Is agitation and distress not an everyday parental reaction to the music played at 125 decibels by self-noise-induced, hearing-impaired teenagers?

 When U.S. tanks rolled into Baghdad’s Firdos Square, my mothering instincts kicked into full gear as the looting began.
 I thought: It is time for the moms of America to take charge.

-I shouted at the looters on TV screen: “I bet if you’ve been told once, you’ve been a thousand times, don’t touch!
+I shouted at the looters on the TV screen: “I bet if you’ve been told once, you’ve been a thousand times, don’t touch!
 That’s not yours.
 Don’t take things that don’t belong to you.
 Am I talking to a brick wall?
 Don’t you run away from me.
-When I catch you, I’ll slap you up side your head.
+When I catch you, I’ll slap you upside your head.
 How many times do I have to tell you to leave other people’s property alone?
 Put it back!
 I don’t care what EVERYONE else is doing.
 You must think rules are made to be broken.
 Now march yourself to your room until you can come out and play nice.
 Stealing is not sharing.
 And don’t EVER let me catch you doing that AGAIN!
 I just hope someday you have kids JUST like you.”